 I had similar feelings when viewing the art and graphics of the classic Halo video game.
-Withing the lore of Halo, an ancient species named the Forerunners designed beautiful, grandiose architecture that withing the context of the game, looked ancient, spiritual and foreign, yet technologically advanced.
+Within the lore of Halo, an ancient species named the Forerunners designed beautiful, grandiose architecture that within the context of the game, looked ancient, spiritual, and foreign, yet technologically advanced.

 Their symbols communicated a species outside of time.
-This is how I’ve seen astronomical symbols.
-They represent objects that have been around billions of years before us and more than likely billions of years after us.
+This is how I’ve seen astronomy symbols.
+They represent objects that have been around millions of years before us and more than likely millions of years after us.
 They are simple yet elegant and are a reflection of the mythology that helped ancient people interpret what they saw in the heavens.

 Astronomical symbols for the classical planets appear in many medieval Byzantine codices that contained many Greek papyrus texts of classical antiquity.
 Naturally, medieval and ancient cultures only recorded the planetary bodies that they observed at that time.
 Since then, we have added many more symbols to the list.

 The classical planets were the Sun, Moon, Mercury, Venus, Mars, Jupiter Saturn.
 Of course, we know today that the Sun and Moon are not planets as we know it.
 The word “planet” was derived from Greek words that translate into “wandering stars.”
 To the ancient Greeks, these seven celestial objects appeared to “wander” across the backdrop of fixed stars.
 Along with planetary symbols, some symbols describe other celestial bodies, astronomical events, and the zodiac constellations.